lyon-fnal/devenv/README.md

 The ephemeral containers are those run by the `devenv-client-<NAME>` service that makes containers from the `devenv_cvmfs_nfsclient:sl6` image.
 These containers launch very quickly, mount CVMFS from nfs (very fast), run a command, and exit.

-Before you launch such containers, the `cvmfs-nfs-server` container must be running.
+Before you launch such containers, the `cvmfs-nfs-server` container must be running, since it serves CVMFS to the ephemeral client containers.
 Start it with

 ```bash
 docker-compose up -d cvmfs-nfs-server